 Even more are listening to Spalding's newest collection, Radio Music Society, which shot to No. 10 on the pop chart when it arrived in late March and became her second No. 1 jazz album.
 Perhaps partly due to its title and chart positions, some have characterized Radio Music Society as more "pop" than Spalding's previous works, which also include her 2006 debut, Junjo, and a self-titled album two years later.

 "I'm not doing pop.
 I'm not doing fusion.
 That's not where I'm coming from," Spalding says.
 "I grew up listening to the music I listened to" — that would include Miles Davis, Sly Stone, David Bowie, folk, classical, music from other countries — "but when I sit down to write a song, I'm just writing a song.
 If any of those elements come into my music, it just makes sense."
-In other words, Spalding is not making conscious attempts to compose perfect mixes of jazz tracks with pop choruses for mainstream acceptance, hip-hop beats for "the kids" and Brazilian flavors for the international crowd.
+In other words, Spalding is not making conscious attempts to compose perfect mixes of jazz tracks with pop choruses for mainstream acceptance, hip-hop beats for "the kids" or Brazilian flavors for the international-music-loving crowd.
 She laughs.
 "No, that's not the way it happens at all."

 Spalding's creativity is a bit more organic.
 After all, she comes from one of those rare areas of the United States where artistic experimentation is in the DNA.
 Growing up in Portland, Ore., she didn't realize that in some parts of the country artistic types are considered kind of strange.
 "I just assumed everybody understood that you do art — that that's what kids do," she says.
 "It was really weird getting to school with kids saying their parents thought they were weird to be an artist."